-I’ve written on primary and secondary education issues, plus issues for school governors, childminders and teaching assistants, for a number of magazines, including Child Education, Learning Support, Who Minds?
+I’ve written on primary and secondary education issues, plus issues for school governors, childminders and teaching assistants, for a number of magazines and organisations, including Child Education, Learning Support, The Book Trust, Who Minds?
 Home and School, PTA, Open University, Education Executive (EduExec) and Scholar.
 Plus, I contributed articles to the old-style Parents Online website, run by the government’s Department for Education and Skills (DfES).

 Features for the magazine of the Professional Association for Childcare and Early Years: